 - Design and implement dynamic analyses with DiSL, a domain-specific language for Java bytecode instrumentation.

-Lectures, tutorials, and exercises on the course topics.
+Lectures and tutorials on the course topics.

 To receive the ECTS for this course, the students must submit a small DPA project.
 The submission of the project will be possible up to one month after the end of the course.